Ampless/Adsignificamus/1-Mobile.md

 `BUNDLE` is the bundle id, usually `de.heinekingmedia.dsbmobile`.

-`VER` is the app version, current implementations pretend to be `35`.
+`VER` is the DSBMobile app version.

-`OSVER` is the OS version, current implementations pretend to be on `22`.
+`OSVER` is the OS version, for example on Android the API Version.

 `ID` and `PASS` are kinda obvious.